Sirvy/image-similarity-search/README.md

 # image-similarity-search

-Web application for simple image similarity search based on color histograms using Euclidean distance and Bhattacharyya Coefficient on both RGB and YUV color models.
+Web application for simple image similarity retrieval based on color histograms using Euclidean distance and Bhattacharyya coefficient on both RGB and YUV color models.

 # stack